-- 13.1 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are outlined in the Professional Conduct for Safeguarding Policy.
-The School works in accordance with statutory guidance and the SET procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
-Section 7 of the current SET procedures provides detailed information regarding this. - 13.2 The School has processes in place for reporting any concerns about a member of staff (or any adult working with children).
-Any concerns about the conduct of a member of staff must be referred to the Headmaster (or the Deputy Heads in their absence), as they have responsibility for managing employment issues.
-Where the allegation
+11.1 All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+These matters form part of staff induction and are outlined in the Staff Behaviour Policy / Code of Conduct.
+The School works in accordance with statutory guidance and the SET Procedures in respect of allegations against an adult working with children (in a paid or voluntary capacity).
+Section 7 of the current SET procedures provides detailed information regarding this.

-- concerns an agency member of staff, the Headmaster (or Deputy) will liaise with the agency, while following due process. - 13.3 Where the concern involves the Headmaster, it should be reported direct to the Chair of Governors who will consult with the Local Authority Designated Officer (LADO). - 13.4 The SET procedures require that, where an allegation against a member of staff is received, the Headmaster, senior named person, or the Chair of Governors must inform the Local Authority Designated Officer (LADO) on 01702 534539 or safeguardingforchildren@southend.gov.uk within one working day.
-However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
+- 11.2 The School has processes in place for reporting any concerns about a member of staff (or any adult working with children).
+Any concerns about the conduct of a member of staff must be referred to the Headmaster (or the Deputy Headmaster in their absence), as they have responsibility for managing employment issues.
+Where the allegation concerns an agency member of staff, the Headmaster (or Deputy) will liaise with the agency, while following due process. - 11.3 Where the concern involves the Headmaster, it should be reported direct to the Chair of Governor who will consult with the Local Authority Designated Officer (LADO). - 11.4 The SET Procedures require that, where an allegation against a member of staff is received, the Headmaster, senior named person, or the Chair of Governors must inform the Local Authority Designated Officer (LADO) at LADO@southend.gov.ukusing the LADO referral form within one working day.
+However, wherever possible, contact with the LADO will be made immediately via email as they will then advise on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
 The School does not carry out any investigation before speaking to the LADO.
-The School will manage these procedures alongside the School's disciplinary process, if appropriate, in liaison with the School's HR Advisor.

-Staffing matters are confidential and the School operates within a statutory framework around Data Protection.
+The School will manage these procedures alongside the School's disciplinary process, if appropriate, in liaison with the School's HR Advisor. - 11.5 Staffing matters are confidential and the School operates within a statutory framework around Data Protection.

-14. USE OF REASONABLE FORCE
+12. USE OF REASONABLE FORCE

-14.1 The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+12.1 The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 There are circumstances when it is appropriate for staff to use reasonable force to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
 'Reasonable' means using no more force than is needed.
 Our School works in accordance with statutory and local guidance on the use of reasonable force (see section 2) and recognises that where intervention is required, it should always be considered in a safeguarding context.

-15. WHISTLEBLOWING
+13. WHISTLEBLOWING

-- 15.1 All members of staff and the wider School community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the School leadership team.
+13.1 All members of staff and the wider School community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the School leadership team.
 We have 'whistleblowing' procedures in place and these are available in the School Whistleblowing Policy.
-However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk. - 15.2 Parents or others in the wider School community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.
+However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.

+Parents or others in the wider School community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.